TransLifeline/flynn-terraform/README.md

 # Flynn-Terraform

-### Create a Flynn cluster in terraform
+### Create a Flynn cluster using terraform

-This repository holds work-in-progress code for launching Flynn into Google cloud with Terraform.
+This repository holds work-in-progress code for launching Flynn into Google Cloud using Terraform.
 ### Prepare
 - Be sure you have the [Google Cloud SDK][1] `gcloud` CLI configured
 - Define the number of Flynn hosts desired in `terraform.tfvars`
-- (Optional) Set other variables as desired in `terraform.tfvars` - variable names are available in `vars.tf`
+- (Optional) Set other variables as desired in `terraform.tfvars` - variable names are discoverable in `vars.tf`

 ### Use